MartinPankraz/AzCosmosDB-OData-Shim/README.md

 Find the related blog on the SAP community [here]().

-Find the related public Azure DevOps project for CI/CD [here](https://dev.azure.com/mapankra/CosmosDB%20OData%20SAP%20umbrella).
+Find our public Azure DevOps project for some inspiration on the CI/CD aspect of the solution [here](https://dev.azure.com/mapankra/CosmosDB%20OData%20SAP%20umbrella).

+We implemented a simple CI/CD process with classic pipelines.
+We would recommend to code them in YAML usually, but for a simple entry into this topic we stuck to the more visually "speaking" classic flavor of it.

 ![geode](images/geode-pattern.png)
 _Fig.1 architecture overview_